Fr

 To reduce hidden costs of ERP implementation, businesses should consider the following best practices:

-1. Conduct a thorough needs assessment before choosing an ERP system to ensure that all components are properly aligned with strategic objectives.
+1. Conduct a thorough needs assessment before choosing ERP software to ensure that all components are properly aligned with strategic objectives.

 2. Research potential vendors and inquire about support levels, testing, and debugging capabilities before implementing.